-AACC’s National Academy of Clinical Biochemistry (NACB) is a professional association of doctoral-level scientists who are active in the field of clinical biochemistry.
+AACC’s Academy, formerly the National Academy of Clinical Biochemistry (NACB) is a professional association of doctoral-level scientists who are active in the field of clinical biochemistry.
 The academy is dedicated to advancing the science and practice of laboratory medicine by:

 - Developing, maintaining, and publishing Laboratory Medicine Practice Guidelines (LMPGs).

 - Developing and supporting educational programs for laboratory professionals, clinicians, other healthcare professionals, and the public.

 - Serving as the scientific advisory group to AACC.

 Founded in 1976 as a separately incorporated not-for-profit organization, NACB merged with and became the academy of AACC in 2006.

 Laboratory Medicine Practice Guidelines

 Laboratory Medicine Practice Guidelines provide recommendations for best practices on using clinical laboratory tests to diagnose, monitor, and optimize care of patients with various specified disorders.